PRE-EMPTIVE LISTENING

 The visual experience was so amazing, that after a couple of days i started getting interested in how animals listen.

-Listening actively and openly to everything which was happening seemed like a good first step – as openly as a new born baby.
+Listening actively and openly to everything which was happening as openly as a new born baby, seemed like a good first step.

-And one afternoon, i was busy listening intensely to the wind in the trees, when i heard something sudden... a second after it had happened... and i didn't know if it was a bark or a sneeze.
+But then, one afternoon i was busy listening to various sounds, when i heard something sudden... and i didn't know if it was a bark or a sneeze.

 Beyond The Panorama